hariacharya80/namaskar-script/README.md

 ```bash
 exec-once=namaskar
 ```
+Also, make sure to create a assets folder in your home directory and also provide the API key in your environmental variables.

 ## Feedbacks
 This is my personal script, make changes as necessary and use.
 Open to cool PRs too!